Things to consider

 - Horses: is there a certain type of horse that you wish to ride?

-- Landscape: where would you like to ride: across the steppe, into the Andes?
+- Landscape: where would you like to ride - across the steppe, into the Andes?

 - Culture & history: would you like to experience traditional gaucho life?

-Guide to Horse Riding in Patagonia
+Guide to pony trekking in Patagonia

 What our customers think